Have you ever had an amazing frittata? The perfect frittata is creamy, custardy, and full of veggies. It is not dry, sponge-like or bland.

 - Crack the eggs into a medium mixing bowl.
 Add your dairy of choice and the salt.
 Whisk just until the egg yolks and whites are blended.
 Whisk in all or half of the cheese (you can reserve the other half for topping the frittata before baking, if desired).
 Set the mixture aside.

-- Warm the olive oil in a 12″ cast iron skillet or oven-safe non-stick skillet until shimmering.
+- In a 12-inch cast iron skillet (or any other large skillet that’s oven safe), warm the olive oil over medium heat until shimmering.
 Add the vegetables, starting with chopped onions or other dense vegetables.
 Cook for a few minutes, stirring occasionally, then add any softer vegetables such as zucchini.
 Cook until those vegetables are tender, then add any garlic or greens, and cook until fragrant or wilted.
 Season with salt, to taste.

 - Traditional stovetop option: Whisk the eggs once more and pour the mixture over the vegetables.
 Stir with a spatula briefly to combine and distribute the mixture evenly across the pan.
 If you reserved any cheese, sprinkle it on top of the frittata now.